maxdemarzi/activities/README.md

 	ORDER BY count DESC

-If we wanted to preduct their next activity with just their last two activies, we could use STARTS WITH against the next_activities property:
+If we wanted to predict their next activity with just their last two activies, we could use STARTS WITH against the next_activities property:

 	MATCH path=(e:Email {address: "drezet2@icloud.com"})-[:NEXT*]->(a)
 	WHERE SIZE((a)-[:NEXT]->()) = 0